Kyoto’s MK Taxi tries to transform Japan: a Korean entrepreneur seeks progress in a xenophobic nation

 MK Taxi is only one of several taxi companies whose vehicles can be seen continually roaming the streets looking for fares.
 They are particularly noteworthy for their very convenient door-to-door Kansai International Airport shuttle service, which costs only about $35.
 They can afford this through economy of scale; instead of using personal taxis they send a minivan to take about a half-dozen passengers in a single trip, stopping at each address in turn, the route planned out by a GPS based navigation system.
 Their English language web page (which includes information on the shuttle service) is located at this address.

-• 2 Responses to 'Kyoto’s MK Taxi tries to transform Japan: a Korean entrepreneur seeks progress in a xenophobic nation'
+4 thoughts on “Kyoto’s MK Taxi tries to transform Japan: a Korean entrepreneur seeks progress in a xenophobic nation”

 Sir,